 It depends on the families.
-Some families have managed to build little stores and businesses in Smokey Mountain, so these families little by little have gone out of the charcoal production.
-Then there are the kids who don't have families and live there, sleeping around the charcoal ovens.
+Some families have managed to build little stores and businesses in Smokey Mountain, so these families, little by little, have gone out of the charcoal production.
+Then there are the kids that don’t have families that live there and sleep around the charcoal ovens.

 It’s strange to say, but the kids don’t look very sad in your project.
 It seems they are still normal kids.
 What’s their attitude like?

 In the end, they are kids; it’s their reality, and I never heard any kid or person saying, “I don’t want to be here.”
 The kids live the reality they have and do it the best they can, even in tough conditions.

 What health issues do the charcoal mines have on the people?

 All kind of diseases: tuberculosis, hepatitis B, respiratory problems, and everything that you can get from breathing charcoal smoke that is burning constantly.
 The long-term consequences are fatal.

 It is a project created by Malaya Kids that aims to support these families, giving them alternative lifestyles so they can create different businesses or stores so they get out of the charcoal production.
 Also, the objective is to get them to school, so even if they don’t take them out of the mines they at least work fewer hours.

 How do locals regard the kids scavenging in rubbish?
 Are they compassionate or callous?

 Well, Smokey is in the middle of various slums.
 The life in Tondo is really hard so the community is not above of Smokey Mountain.
 No one is compassionate or callous, everyone is in the same situation of poverty, and they are all living the same reality of the neighborhood.

 In photojournalism there’s always this debate on the limits of photographing poverty.
 Sometimes it seems to be more for commercial purposes rather than making a change.